DavidYardley19/example/DocumentedProgress.md

 Q: Where is the markup for these pagnation links! need to publish them so we can manually edit the files.

+Little bit of problem solving
+when using publish, i needed to enter the number of the line associated with the thing im publishing So laravel-pagination was actually no16 in this case.
+Vendor folder now showing in the views dir.